The information technology industry, now often called information and communications technology (ICT), is always evolving.

 From managing reviews to securing citations, local SEO isn’t always easy, and many IT companies may not have the time or resources.
 If that’s the case, working with a digital marketing agency can help you capture that missed marketing opportunity and save you money on those expensive paid ads.

-Markitors is an SEO digital marketing company.
-We work with small businesses to rank their websites higher on Google, resulting in more traffic and leads.
+Markitors is a small business SEO agency.
+We work with businesses to rank their websites higher on Google, resulting in more traffic and leads.
 Explore what’s in our SEO toolbox: audits and keyword research, digital PR, technical SEO, and local SEO.